camibrumi/Data-Visualization-10-Ways/README.md

 ### Design Achievements
 I have added the legends on a side of the representation.

-## Tableau
+## 11. Tableau
+Since the SPSS representation wasn't so successful, I decided try Tableau also.
-I is quite easy to use after determining how to make it represent any data on the screen.
+It is quite easy to use after determining how to make it represent any data on the screen.

 ![tableauScatter](tableau/tableauScatter.png)